Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Agile/Scrum.md

 ## Roles

+### Developer

+The developers develop the software...

+They are responseable for the commiting to a sprint and upholding this commitment, as well sticking to the definition of done.

 ### Product Owner

-The product owner  defines the features of the product.
+The product owner  defines the features of the product and priotize them.
+Additionally, the product owner defines when a release with what content will be released.

+A product owner also accepts and rejects work done by the developers.

 ### Scrum Master

-The scrum master ensures that the value of scrum are up hold.
+The scrum master ensures that the values of scrum are upheld.

 A scrum master does the following: